Apocalypse Now: Plot

-Tension arises as Willard believes himself in command of the PBR, while the Chief prioritizes routine patrol objectives over Willard's.
-Slowly making their way upriver, Willard partially reveals his mission to the Chief to assuage his concerns about why his mission should proceed.
-As Willard studies Kurtz's dossier, he is struck by the mid-career sacrifice Kurtz made by leaving a prestigious Pentagon assignment to join Special Forces, with no prospect of advancing beyond the rank of colonel.
+Slowly making their way upriver, Willard partially reveals his orders to the Chief to convince him that the mission is important and should proceed despite the difficulties they’ve encountered.
+As Willard studies Kurtz's dossier, he is struck by the mid-career sacrifice Kurtz made by leaving a prestigious Pentagon assignment to join Special Forces, all but destroying his chances for career advancement.

-At a remote U.S. Army outpost, Willard and Lance seek information on what is upriver and receive a dispatch bag containing official and personal mail.
+At a remote U.S. Army outpost, Willard and Lance seek information on what is upriver and receive a dispatch bag containing both official and personal mail.
 Unable to find any commanding officer, Willard orders the Chief to continue.
 Willard learns via the dispatch that another MACV-SOG operative, Special Forces Captain Richard Colby, was sent on an earlier mission identical to Willard's and has since joined Kurtz.

-Lance activates a smoke grenade while under the influence of LSD, attracting enemy fire, and Mr. Clean is killed.
-Further upriver, Chief is impaled by a spear thrown by Montagnards and attempts to kill Willard by impaling him on the spear point protruding from his own chest before Willard subdues him.
+Lance activates a smoke grenade while under the influence of LSD, attracting enemy fire, causing Mr. Clean's death.
+Further upriver, the Chief is impaled by a spear thrown by Montagnards and attempts to kill Willard with the spear point protruding from his chest, but Willard overpowers him.

 Willard reveals his mission to Chef, who is now in charge of the PBR.

-The PBR arrives at Kurtz's outpost, an abandoned Angkor Empire temple compound teeming with Montagnards and strewn with corpses and severed heads.
-Willard, Chef and Lance are greeted by an American photojournalist, who praises Kurtz's genius.
-They encounter a near-catatonic Colby.
-Willard sets out with Lance to find Kurtz, leaving Chef with orders to call in an airstrike on the outpost if the two do not return.
+The PBR arrives at Kurtz's outpost, a Khmer temple teeming with Montagnards and strewn with the remains of victims.
+Willard, Chef, and Lance are greeted by an American photojournalist, who praises Kurtz's genius.
+Willard encounters Colby and five other American soldiers among the Montagnards.
+He sets out with Lance to find Kurtz, leaving Chef with orders to call in an airstrike on the outpost if the two do not return.

-In the camp, Willard is bound and brought before Kurtz in a darkened temple.
-Kurtz places Chef's severed head onto Willard's lap, preventing the airstrike.
-Willard is released and Kurtz lectures him on his theories of war, praising the ruthlessness of the Viet Cong.
-Kurtz discusses his family and asks that Willard tell his son about him after his death.

-That night, as the Montagnards ceremonially slaughter a water buffalo, Willard attacks Kurtz with a machete.
-Mortally wounded, Kurtz utters "...The horror ... the horror ..." and dies.
-All in the compound see Willard departing, carrying a collection of Kurtz's writings, and bow down to him.
-Willard gathers Lance, boards the PBR, and heads back down river, away from the now leaderless Montagnards.
+In the camp, Willard is bound and brought before Kurtz, after which he is locked in a bamboo cage.
+One night Kurtz appears and drops Chef's severed head into Willard's lap.
+Willard is released, and warned not to attempt escape from the camp or he will be shot.
+Kurtz lectures him on his theories of war, praising the ruthlessness of the Viet Cong, and asks him to tell his son the truth about his mutiny.
+Later, as the Montagnards ceremonially kill a water buffalo, Willard assassinates Kurtz with a machete.
+Everyone in the camp sees Willard departing, carrying a collection of Kurtz's writings, and bows down to him.
+Willard finds Lance, leads him back to the PBR, and they depart back down the river, away from Kurtz’s outpost.